Controls on the ocean response to idealized Antarctic meltwater input: Methods

 We use the MITgcm ocean model \citep{Marshall1997AComputers} in an idealized single-basin domain which spans from $-62^\circ$ to $62^\circ$ in latitude and $0^\circ$ to $42^\circ$ in longitude.
 The basin has continental shelves which linearly slope down to the full depth of $5500$m, and includes a re-entrant channel with a ridge at $2750$m depth (see Figure \ref{fig:model_setup}a).
 This set-up is similar to \cite{Munday2013EddyCurrents}, but with a wider basin and continental shelves.
 Our single-basin geometry allows for a large number of perturbed parameter runs at lower computational cost than realistic geometry and resembles the domain used in many previous studies \citep[e.g.,][]{Jansen2018TransientWarming,Jones2011TheWinds,Marques2022NeverWorld2:Resolutions}. \\

 We utilize models with both $1^{\circ}$ and $\frac{1}{4}^{\circ}$ horizontal resolution.
 For both, we use no-slip boundary conditions, an implicit nonlinear free surface, and a convective adjustment scheme which applies a high vertical diffusivity (1 m$^2$/s) to mix unstable density profiles.
 We employ a nonlinear equation of state which is a modified UNESCO formula by \cite{Jackett1995MinimalStability}.
 The vertical diffusivity ($\kappa_v$) is a function of depth \citep{Bryan1979AOcean}, with the default profile shown in orange in Figure \ref{fig:model_setup}d.
 In the $1^{\circ}$ set-up, we use Laplacian horizontal viscosity, whereas in the $\frac{1}{4}^{\circ}$ set-up we use Smagorinsky horizontal biharmonic viscosity.
+For both resolutions, we use a vertical viscosity coefficient of $3\times 10^{-3}$ m$^2$s$^{-1}$.
 In the $1^{\circ}$ runs, we use the Gent-McWilliams (GM) parameterization \citep{Gent1990IsopycnalModels} with a constant isopycnal thickness diffusivity set to $1000$ m$^2$s$^{-1}$ by default and the Redi isopycnal tracer diffusivity \citep{Redi1982OceanicRotation} set equal to the GM parameter (Figure \ref{fig:model_setup}b); throughout the text we refer to this as the $\kappa_{GM/Redi}$ parameter.
 We use no GM or Redi parameterization in the $\frac{1}{4}^{\circ}$ runs. \\

 We begin with a long spin-up run in $1^{\circ}$ resolution with the default vertical diffusivity profile and $\kappa_{GM/Redi}$ parameter value.
 The spin-up run imposes zonal wind in the southern part of the domain shown in Figure \ref{fig:model_setup}e and relaxes the sea surface temperature (SST) and sea surface salinity (SSS) to specified profiles (see Figure \ref{fig:model_setup}f/g).
 The relaxation timescales are set to 10 days and 30 days for SST and SSS, respectively.
 The $1^{\circ}$ spin-up run is performed for 7540 years until there is equilibration of the deep ocean (see supplementary text S1 in \cite{Eisenman2024TheFluxes}). \\